cymxiao/virtual-community/README.md

 5. add a clear credit function by PMC company and normal user. ( Todo: I need to avoid no credit clean once it has been used to pay.)
 Now the account_ID in user table is wrong.
 6. add carPlate field for leisurepark record.
 7. default price and priceTage value as the value in community when add a new leisurepark
-8. white screen issue when app load.
+8. white screen issue when app load.  use (ionic cordova build ios --prod --release --livereload ) , temp resolved.